 Spectrum sensing, has been a focus of research and investigation since many years.
 Over the last few years more than twenty thousand research papers have been written on spectrum sensing. companies and organizations such as NICT, ETRI, BAE Systems, Shared Spectrum Company, Microsoft [3-7] etc. have built spectrum sensing hardware implementations, prototypes as well as products.

-Systems similar to the proposed Spectrum Occupancy Sensing have been implemented by many companies and universities.
+Systems similar to the proposed SCOS have been implemented by many companies and universities.
 These include Microsoft Spectrum Observatory [2], Illinois Institute of Technology Spectrum Observatory[13], Shared Spectrum etc.

 b) Proven similar technology via testing, modeling, simulation